- Installation Guide for Arkime

 /opt/arkime/bin/arkime_add_user.sh admin "Admin User" changeme --admin

 You can change the password or other settings later in the Arkime UI under the Users tab.
-NOTE: This isn’t the same as the admin user for OpenSearch/Elasticsearch, this is the admin user the Arkime UI.
+NOTE: This isn’t the same as the admin user for OpenSearch/Elasticsearch, this is the admin user for the Arkime UI.
 Please use a different password than the OpenSearch/Elasticsearch password.

 Start the Arkime Sensor

-which will start the capture and viewer services now and on boot.
+To start the Arkime sensor, run systemctl enable --now arkimecapture and systemctl enable --now arkimeviewer, which will start the capture and viewer services now and on boot.

-If there are issues, log files are located in the /opt/arkime/logs
+If there are issues, log files are located in the /opt/arkime/logs directory.

 Accessing the Arkime UI

-Once the Arkime sensor is running, you can access the Arkime UI by navigating to http://<hostname>:8005
+Once the Arkime sensor is running, you can access the Arkime UI by navigating to http://<hostname>:8005 in your web browser.

-Use the authentication information from above, username admin
+Use the authentication information from above, username admin and the password is changeme in the example.

-Single Machine Arkime Example on Ubuntu 22 LTS
+Single Machine Arkime Example on Ubuntu 24 LTS

 apt update